Global dynamics for the stochastic KdV equation with white noise as initial data: Introduction

 Let us first consider the (deterministic) nonlinear Schr\"odinger equation (NLS) on~$\T$:

 \noi Given $\al > 0$, let $\mu_\al = \Law(\sqrt \al\, u_0^\o)$ with $u_0^\o$ as in \eqref{series3} be the (complex) white noise measure with variance $\al$.
 Formally, we have

 \noi See \cite{OH6, OQV}.
 Then, in view of the conservation of the $L^2$-norm under \eqref{NLS2} and the fact that NLS \eqref{NLS2} is Hamiltonian, we expect that the white noise measure $\mu_\al$ is invariant under the NLS dynamics.
 In \cite{OQV}, the first two authors with Valk\'o proved formal invariance of the white noise measure under NLS \eqref{NLS2} in the sense that the white noise measure is a weak limit of invariant measures for NLS \eqref{NLS2}.
 In the same paper, they also conjectured invariance of the white noise under NLS \eqref{NLS2}.
-This conjecture remains as a challenging open problem to date, in particular due to the critical nature of the well-posedness issue for \eqref{NLS2} (and also for~\eqref{NLS1}) with white noise initial data; see \cite{FOW, DNY2}.
+This conjecture remains as a challenging open problem to date, in particular due to the critical nature of the well-posedness issue for~\eqref{NLS2} (and also for~\eqref{NLS1}) with white noise initial data; see \cite{FOW, DNY2}.
+See also \cite{OTzW} for invariance of the white noise measure under the fourth order NLS on $\T$, where $-\dx^2$ in~\eqref{NLS2} is replaced by $(-\dx^2)^2$.

 Let us now turn our attention to SNLS \eqref{NLS1}.
 As in the SKdV case, by viewing \eqref{NLS1} as a superposition of the deterministic NLS \eqref{NLS2} and the stochastic flow $i \dt u = \xi$ together with the conjectural invariance of the white noise under NLS \eqref{NLS2}, we arrive at the following conjecture.